Divide-By-0/gmail-metadata-scraper/README.md

 python3 main.py
 ```

+Get the env file from me and rename it to `.env`.

 Then sign in, and request results.
 It'll take a minute or two.
-Then the show selectors page will continually collect all your selectors in a db.
+Then the show selectors page will continually collect all your selectors in a local db.
+It has a copy all that doesn't work, just manually copy and paste it to me.

 Thanks to [adriptech](https://replit.com/@AdripTech/gmail-Addon) for the initial repository template.